This topic provides

 peak expiratory flow (PEF) is a way to keep track of

-asthma symptoms at home.
-Doing this can help you know when your lung function is
+asthma symptoms at home and to know when your child's lung function is getting

-getting worse before it drops to a dangerously low level.
-You can do this with
+worse before it drops to a dangerously low level.

 Taking medicines is an

-remember, understand the reasons people don't take their asthma medicines.
-Then find
+and your child remember, understand the reasons people don't take their asthma

-ways to overcome those obstacles, such as taping a
+ways to overcome those obstacles, such as taping notes

 Asthma medicines are divided into two groups: those for